sigstore/TSC/README.md

 * Coordinating the technical direction of the Project;
 * Approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a sub-project’s scope);
-* Organising sub-projects and removing sub-projects;
+* Organizing sub-projects and removing sub-projects;
 * Creating sub-committees or working groups to focus on cross-project technical issues and requirements;
 * Appointing representatives to work with other open source or open standards communities;